Transdev S.A.: United Kingdom

 Transdev became the first continental European company to acquire an urban bus network in the UK with the purchase of London United in August 1997, giving the company a 9% share of the London bus market.
 In November 2002, a further London business, London Sovereign, was purchased.

 In March 2004 as part of the Arrow Light Rail consortium it commenced operating the Nottingham Express Transit tram network with Nottingham City Transport, a company which it subsequently purchased an 18% stake.

 In December 2005, Transdev purchased a 90% shareholding in Yellow Buses, Bournemouth.

 In January 2006, Transdev purchased the Blazefield Group with 305 buses.

 Aftermath of merger with Veolia Transport

-Transdev merged with Veolia Transport to form Veolia Transport in March 2011.
+Transdev merged with Veolia Transport to form Veolia Transdev in March 2011.
 However, RATP owned 25.6% stake of Transdev.
 As part of its withdrawal from Transdev's capital, its stake would be exchanged for some of Transdev's operations, for a total value equal to that of its holdings.
 Some of the operations transferred were: